-The PCM Core is currently organized by 9 Philadelphia activists:
+The PCM Core is currently organized by 8 Philadelphia activists:

 Tia Mathisen (she/her) is a native of Birmingham, Alabama, and mom to three.
 Tia has lived in Philly for over a decade, and has planted intentional roots to call this city home.
 Tia was the executive director of the Mt.
 Airy Business Improvement District, and a program manager for the Department of Labor.
 Co-founder of the Philly’s Children’s Movement, she is a social justice advocate, and facilitator.
 She has a master’s degree in Organizational Leadership.
 Tia finds satisfaction in helping systems (particularly communities) work and spends way too much time thinking about this issue.
 She is genuinely interested in the common good of humanity and a forever supporter of the underdog.
 Founder and Active Core member.

 Andrea Myers (she/her) is a co-founder and core member of Philly Children’s March who works with families and schools to learn strategies to become anti-racist members of the community, understand the impact of white supremacy on our society, and take action to dismantle it.
 Andrea believes that black lives matter and supports and celebrates the contributions of black and brown folks.
 Andrea has worked as an independent school administrator in the Philadelphia area and holds a master’s degree in elementary education from Lesley University and an MBA from Temple University.
 Founder and Advisory Core member.

 Ty Johnson (he/him) is an educator in Philadelphia, who specializes in special education, science, reading, and math.
 Ty completed leadership training with PhillyPLUS, where he learned to balance adaptive and technical skill sets to drive teacher improvement and gains in student outcomes.
 His greatest achievements came while serving as an Assistant Principal of specialized services in a charter junior high school.
 Ty is proud of having designed a virtual workshop for teachers, parents and community members on talking with young children about race, racism & creating anti-racist learning environments.
 Ty calls himself a life-long learner and commits to partnering with teachers, leaders, students, and parents to transform communities.
 He hopes to contribute to the field through writing on topics such as teaching and learning, social justice, and community engagement.
 Outside of work, Ty enjoys cooking, fitness, and travel.
+Active Core member.